konradzagozda/DSA/README.md

 # DSA
 Simple DSA implementation.
+## Features:
-You can choose to sign a message or a file.
+- signing a message or a file
-And then you can verify sign against a message or a file.
+- verifying signature against a message or a file.
 ## How to run:
 1. mvn install on model
 2. use javafx plugin on view to run.